Vkd1WV/Ocode_compiler/README.md

 DECLARATIONS
 *	Mixed
 	* harder to read
 	* can be freely mixed with conditionals
+	* conditionals still wouldn't change declarations.
+	* class instantiation may be a problem
 *	Separate
 	* better formatting
 	* conditional declarations need to be treated differently anyway
+	* allow for class instantiation anywhere